+3 units, 3 hours lecture (GR or P/NP)

 Also offered as ENVMT 12 at Merritt College.
 Not open for credit to student who have completed or are currently enrolled in ENVMT 12.

+Acceptable for credit: CSU, UC

 American and global environmental policy and ethics concentrating on their impact on minorities and people of color: Unequal environmental protection; the politics of pollution, race and waste dumping; and the intersection of the Civil Rights and Environmental Justice Movements with an emphasis on civil rights, social justice, white supremacy, and the impact of the Environmental Movement on people of color.
 2203.00